 • An income review to determine if you are eligible for these programs or for a bankruptcy filing.

-Doing-it-Yourself Debt Relief
+Doing-It-Yourself Debt Relief

 DIY debt relief may not be for everyone, but you can start by contacting your creditors and explaining your circumstances.
 Many credit card companies offer hardship programs and are often willing to waive fees and lower interest rates.